-$\label{thm:constraints} Dos\ Protection\ will\ take\ effect\ only\ when\ the\ Statistics\ in\ System\ Tool > Statistics\ is\ enabled.$
+Dos Protection will take effect only when the Statistics in System Tool > Statistics is enabled.

-- Enable ICMP-FLOOD Attack Filtering Check the box to enable or disable this function. - ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
+Enable ICMP-FLOOD Attack Filtering - Tick the checkbox to enable or disable this function.

+- ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the number of the current ICMP-FLOOD packets is beyond the set value, the router will startup the blocking function immediately.

-- Enable UDP-FLOOD Filtering Check the box to enable or disable this function. - UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
+When the number of the current ICMP-FLOOD packets is beyond the set value, the router will startup the blocking function immediately. - Enable UDP-FLOOD Filtering Tick the checkbox to enable this function. - UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
 Enter a value between 5 ~ 3600.
-When the number of the current UPD-FLOOD packets is beyond the set value, the router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering -Check the box to enable or disable this function. - TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
+When the number of the current UPD-FLOOD packets is beyond the set value, the router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering -Tick the checkbox to enable or disable this function. - TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
 When the number of the current TCP-SYN-FLOOD packets is beyond the set value, the router will startup the blocking function immediately. - Ignore Ping Packet From WAN Port The default setting is disabled.
-If enabled, the ping packet from the Internet cannot access the router. - Forbid Ping Packet From LAN Port The default setting is disabled.
+If enabled, the ping packet from the internet cannot access the router. - Forbid Ping Packet From LAN Port The default setting is disabled.
 If enabled, the ping packet from LAN cannot access the router.
 This function can be used to defend against some viruses. - 3.
 Click Save. - 4.
 Click Blocked DoS Host List to display the DoS host table by blocking.